Victim of Troubles gun attack is arrested at anniversary event

 A police watchdog has launched an investigation after the victim of a Troubles gun attack was arrested at an anniversary event.
 File photograph: PA Wire

-A police watchdog has launched an investigation after the victim of a Troubles gun attack was arrested on Friday at an anniversary event.
+A police watchdog has launched an investigation after the victim of a Troubles gun attack was arrested on Friday at an anniversary event in Belfast.

 Mark Sykes was detained in the Ormeau Road area of Belfast after officers intervened at the memorial event marking the 29th anniversary of a massacre by loyalists at the Sean Graham bookmakers shop on the road, Mr Sykes’s lawyer said.